 I mean this both figuratively but also literally, as I am wearing a Mexican wrestling mask.

-This is the first of several “experiences” I have booked during my trip but Im already hooked.
-Not only have I spent the afternoon chatting with a group of very friendly people from all over the world, I have learned about the rich history and traditions of this crazy sport.
+This is the first of several “experiences” I have booked during my trip but I’m already hooked.
+Not only have I spent the afternoon chatting with a group of very friendly people from all over the world, but I have learnt about the rich history and traditions of this crazy sport.
 I have also designed and made the mask I am wearing.
 A fact I am proud of, even if its a bit more “gimpish” than I was aiming for.

 Whilst I may be new to the Tours and Activities idea, it is certainly not a new concept.
-It’s easy to see why it has attracted so much attention of late, and is widely considered to be the fastest growing part of the travel industry.
+It’s easy to see why it has attracted so much attention of late and is widely considered to be the fastest-growing part of the travel industry.
 Many travel agents are finding it ever harder to compete in a world where commoditised hotel and transport products are driving down overall commission rates and driving up customer acquisition costs.
-The Tours and Activities sector represent a valuable opportunity for agents to differentiate, and customers are willing to pay for a unique experience.
+The Tours and Activities sector represents a valuable opportunity for agents to differentiate, and customers are willing to pay for a unique experience.

 Given these conditions, we can expect to see a lot more activity in the coming years, as traditional operators, investors and platforms seek to use their strength and agility to assert their dominance.